LucienBrule/gpu-scoring-tool/.junie/tasks/closed/TASK.research.quantization-heuristic.md

 ## ✍️ Notes

 This capability is a key classifier for identifying GPUs suitable for quantized LLM hosting or multi-session low-bit inference.
 It informs rack design, power budgeting, and deal evaluation.

+---

+## 📝 Completion Summary

+Task completed successfully.
+The following components were implemented:

+1. **Core Heuristic Logic**:
+   - Created `glyphsieve/core/heuristics.py` with:
+     - Abstract `Heuristic` base class following the strategy pattern
+     - `QuantizationHeuristic` implementation that evaluates GPUs based on VRAM, TDP, and MIG support
+     - `HeuristicConfig` base class and `QuantizationHeuristicConfig` for configurable thresholds
+     - Helper functions for loading configurations and applying heuristics to CSV files

+2. **Configuration**:
+   - Created `glyphsieve/src/glyphsieve/resources/quantization_heuristic.yaml` with default thresholds:
+     - min_vram_gb: 24
+     - max_tdp_watts: 300
+     - min_mig_support: 1 (where 0=none, 1-7=supported)

+3. **CLI Integration**:
+   - Added a new `tag` command group to the CLI
+   - Implemented a `quantization` subcommand that applies the heuristic to a CSV file
+   - Updated `main.py` to include the new command

+4. **Testing**:
+   - Created comprehensive tests in `glyphsieve/tests/test_heuristics.py`
+   - Tests cover loading configurations, initializing heuristics, evaluating different GPU scenarios, and applying heuristics to CSV files
+   - All tests pass successfully

+The implementation satisfies all completion criteria:
+- The `quantization_capable` field is added to datasets
+- CLI support is available via the `glyphsieve tag quantization` command
+- Tests validate expected behavior and edge cases
+- Code is well-documented with comments explaining the heuristic logic

+This heuristic will help identify GPUs suitable for quantized LLM hosting or multi-session low-bit inference, informing rack design, power budgeting, and deal evaluation.